 Due to data limitations for nearly all Puget Sound steelhead populations, it is not possible to determine the total abundance of steelhead within the DPS at this time.
 However, it is possible to provide a minimum estimate that includes information for the populations that are available.
 The annual minimum average abundance of 23,241 steelhead includes listed and unlisted hatchery fish, and listed natural-origin fish based on fisheries data provided by co-managers (Leland 2018).
-The estimate includes total run size information for five out of the 32 historical steelhead populations (i.e., Skagit River summer/winter run; Snohomish winter run; Green winter run; Puyallup winter run; and Nisqually winter run) (PSSTRT 2013).
+The estimate includes total run size information for five out of the 32 extant steelhead populations (i.e., Skagit River summer/winter run; Snohomish winter run; Green winter run; Puyallup winter run; and Nisqually winter run) (PSSTRT 2013).
 It also includes escapement estimates for 15 additional steelhead populations, although it does not include their associated harvest because the population specific catch data are not available.
-The estimate does not include anything for 12 of the 32 historical steelhead populations or any fish that return to the hatchery racks for either the listed or unlisted hatchery programs.
+The estimate does not include anything for 12 of the 32 extant steelhead populations or any fish that return to the hatchery racks for either the listed or unlisted hatchery programs.
 It also does not include anything related to Canadian steelhead populations that are also part of the composition of steelhead affected by marine area fisheries.
 Therefore, the estimate of 23,241 is a partial and very conservative estimate of the overall abundance of Puget Sound steelhead that are available to marine area fisheries.
 Nonetheless, it provides some useful perspective about the likely impact of marine area fisheries.

-Previous biological opinions have assessed fisheries impacts of up to 325 steelhead in Puget Sound marine waters as described in Section 2.4.1; Table 13 (NMFS 2011a; 2014b; 2015c; 2016c; 2017b; 2018b).
+Previous biological opinions have assessed fisheries impacts of up to 325 steelhead in Puget Sound marine waters from 2001/2002 through 2006/2007 as described in Section 2.4.1; Table 14 (NMFS 2011b; 2014b; 2015c; 2016c; 2017b; 2018c).
 This number represents unlisted and listed steelhead taken in tribal and non-tribal marine area salmon fisheries under fishing regimes that had eliminated the directed harvest of wild steelhead.
 This estimate is consistent with the assessment of impacts at the time of listing that provided the basis for the conclusion that the regime had largely addressed the threat of decline to the listed DPS posed by harvest.
-Under the proposed actions, the expected impact on Puget Sound steelhead in marine fisheries from implementation of the proposed fisheries could be as high as this level during the 2019-2020 season (Norton 2019).
+Under the proposed actions, the expected impact on Puget Sound steelhead in marine fisheries from implementation of the proposed fisheries could be as high as this level during the 2020-2021 season (Mercier 2020).
 Impacts of up to 325 steelhead would represent an overall harvest rate on Puget Sound steelhead of 1.4% (325/23,241 = 1.4).
 As described above, because the estimate of overall abundance is low, this is a very conservative estimate of what the harvest rate to Puget Sound steelhead in marine area fisheries is likely to be.
-More likely, the catch of steelhead in marine area fisheries in recent years (averaging 169 from 2007/08 - 2017/18) has been well below the 325 reported at the time of listing and better represents what the expected catch is likely to be, and this would likely continue under the proposed action.
-As described in Section 2.4.1 and summarized in Table 13, this represents a 48% decline in recent years.
+The catch of steelhead in marine area fisheries in recent years (averaging 159 from 2007/08 - 2018/19) has been well below the 325 reported at the time of listing and better represents what the expected catch is likely to be under the proposed action.
+As described in Section 2.4.1 and summarized in Table 14, the catch in the more recent period (07/08-18/19) represents a 49% decline from the period prior to listing.